FAQ

 What can SSHELL connect to?

-Any host you can reach over SSH, Mosh or Telnet from your network.
+Any host your iPhone or iPad can reach over SSH, Mosh or Telnet from its current network.

 • Use SSH for normal server administration.